geology McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 Hydraulic fracturing is a procedure that can increase the flow of oil or gas from a well.
 It is done by pumping liquids down a well into subsurface rock units under pressures that are high enough to fracture the rock.
 The goal is to create a network of interconnected fractures that will serve as pore spaces for the movement of oil and natural gas to the well bore.

 Hydraulic fracturing combined with horizontal drilling has turned previously unproductive organic-rich shales into the largest natural gas fields in the world.
-The Marcellus Shale, Barnett Shale and Bakken Formation are examples of previously unproductive rock units that have been converted into fantastic gas or oil fields by hydraulic fracturing.
+The Marcellus Shale, Utica Shale, Barnett Shale, Eagle Ford Shale, and Bakken Formation are examples of previously unproductive rock units that have been converted into fantastic gas or oil fields by hydraulic fracturing.

 How Long Has Hydraulic Fracturing Been Used?

-The first use of hydraulic fracturing to stimulate oil and natural gas wells in the United States was in the 1940s.
+The first use of hydraulic fracturing to stimulate oil and natural gas wells in the United States was done over 60 years ago.
+Haliburton Oil Well Cementing Company was issued a patent for the procedure in 1949.
 The method successfully increased well production rates and the practice quickly spread.
 It is now used throughout the world in thousands of wells every year.
+Our gasoline, heating fuel, natural gas and other products made from petroleum products would cost a lot more if hydraulic fracturing had not been invented.

 Successful Use of Hydraulic Fracturing in Shale

-In the early 1990s Mitchel Energy began using hydraulic fracturing to stimulate the production of natural gas from wells drilled into the Barnett Shale of Texas.
-The Barnett Shale contained enormous amounts of natural gas, however, the Barnett rarely produced natural gas in commercial quantities.
+In the early 1990s, Mitchell Energy began using hydraulic fracturing to stimulate the production of natural gas from wells drilled into the Barnett Shale of Texas.
+The Barnett Shale contained enormous amounts of natural gas; however, the Barnett rarely produced natural gas in commercial quantities.

-Unfortunately many of the fractures produced by the hydraulic fracturing process snapped closed when the pumps were turned off.
+Unfortunately, many of the fractures produced by the hydraulic fracturing process snapped closed when the pumps were turned off.
 The Barnett Shale was so deeply buried that confining pressure closed the new fractures.
 This problem was solved by adding sand to the fracturing fluid.
 When the rock fractured, the rush of water into the newly-opened pore space would carry sand grains deep into the rock unit.
-When the water pressure was reduced the sand grains "propped" the fracture open and allowed a flow of natural gas through the fractures and into the well bore.
+When the water pressure was reduced, the sand grains "propped" the fracture open and allowed a flow of natural gas through the fractures and into the well bore.
+Today there are a variety of natural and synthetic products that are sold under the name of "frac sand."

 Hydraulic Fracturing in Other Shale Plays